dchassin/data_entropy/docs/README.md

 # Caveat

-If a low resolution dataset has been filtered or subect to noise, then it may have a unique entropy that is higher than expected.
+If a low resolution dataset has been filtered or subjected to noise, then it may have a unique entropy that is higher than expected.
 Similarly, if a high resolution data has been filtered or subject to lossy compression, then it may have a unique entropy that is lower than expected.
 This can be used